Helpful tips for researching and sharing information about old companies.

 To begin your research trek, look for the company in the hundreds of company certificate already researched by AOGHS.
 Review the updated companies in the historical society’s A-Z listing of research posted on Is my Old Oil Stock worth Anything?

-Be sure also to check with the U.S. Securities and Exchange Commission, which has a post about Old Stock and Bond Certificates.
+Be sure also to check with the U.S. Securities and Exchange Commission (SEC), which has a post about Old Stock and Bond Certificates.

 Stock Q&A Forum